 Having buildings insurance means that you will be covered for what can be very high costs if your home is damaged and in need of major repairs or even a complete rebuild.

-Buildings insurance costs depend on the rebuild value of your home, and while property prices vary across the country, the costs of labour and materials for a rebuild are more consistent.
+Buildings insurance costs depend on the rebuild value of your home, and while property prices vary across the country, the costs of labour, materials and surveys for a rebuild have increased for everyone.

-The cost to rebuild a home from standard materials will usually be less than its market value, but if you have a home that is built of non-standard materials (that is, not brick, stone or concrete), or that is listed or has special architectural features, rebuild costs may be higher.
+Current rebuild costs will vary depending on whether your property is built from standard or non-standard materials.
+If you have a home that's built of non-standard materials (that is, not brick, stone or concrete), or that's listed or has special architectural features, rebuild costs may be higher.

 For most standard properties we offer buildings cover of up to £1 million, so we don't usually need to ask you for your exact rebuild cost.
 The times when we will ask are:

-Buildings insurance from Saga covers trace and access of leaks, even when the cause is wear and tear.
+Buildings insurance from Saga covers trace, access and repair of a water or oil leak that is causing damage to your home, even when the cause is wear and tear.

 You're insured against water damage caused by leaking or overflowing domestic drains, water or heating installations, kitchen appliances and fixed domestic water installations.